Beliavsky/Fortran-related-books/README.md

 Reddy, J. N. (2005).
 [An Introduction to the Finite Element Method, 3rd ed.](http://highered.mheducation.com/sites/0072466855/index.html).
 McGraw-Hill.
 Code [here](https://mechanics.tamu.edu/fem-codes-from-linear-fem-book-in-fortran/)

+Roberson, John A., and Clayton T. Crowe (1997).
+[Engineering Fluid Mechanics, 6th ed.](https://www.amazon.com/Engineering-Fluid-Mechanics-John-Roberson/dp/0471147354).
+Wiley.
+The appendix has programs for (1) finding the velocity distribution in a Couette flow with a variable viscosity distribution, (2) finding values for stream function in converging duct by solving, numerically, Laplace's equation using the line-by-line procedure, (3) analysis of fluid flowing in an extended length Venturi approach section, and (4) the time history of the water surface profile in a basin open to a reservoir with a sinusoidally varying water surface level.

 Robey, Robert and Yuliana Zamora (2021).
 [Parallel and High Performance Computing](https://www.manning.com/books/parallel-and-high-performance-computing).
 Manning

 Roe, Byron P. (2001).
 [Probability and Statistics in Experimental Physics](https://www.springer.com/gp/book/9780387951638).
 Springer